Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 For Linux we switched to using [AppImage](https://appimage.org/) and we made a tool to help with that, simply have docker installed and run `tools/build-docker.sh`.

+***WARNING!
+For some reason on some Linux distributions, FUSE is not installed by default which is needed for both compiling and running AppImages.
+Information for installing FUSE on your distribution can be found here: [AppImageKit's Wiki](https://github.com/AppImage/AppImageKit/wiki/FUSE)***

-But if you don't want to use AppImage/docker, you can still use pyinstaller like below:
+If you don't want to use AppImage/docker, you can still use pyinstaller:

 ```shell
 pyinstaller "src/MainWindow.py" -F --add-data "src/GUI:GUI" --add-data "src/ModFiles:ModFiles" --add-data "src/Languages:Languages"